Step 1. Choose your course

 For all scholarships offered through Melbourne, see Melbourne Scholarships.

-If you're planning to move to Melbourne for your studies, there are a range of student accommodation options you can choose from including residential colleges, student apartments, share houses, homestay and temporary accommodation.
+If you're planning to move to Melbourne for your studies, there are a range of student accommodation options you can choose from including residential colleges, student apartments, share houses, homestay, hostels and temporary accommodation.

 To find out more, see Accommodation.